-Our school is winding down for the summer.
-We’ll keep the basics going during the next ten weeks, but will take a needed break from history, science, and grammar, which will give both Mom and kids time to work on non-school related projects.
+With the advent of summer, I’m sharing a list of boredom busters today.
+Most of our lessons are winding down for this school year.
+We’ll keep the basics going during the next ten weeks, but will take a needed break from history, science, and grammar.
+The abbreviated schedule will give both Mom and kids time to work on non-school related projects.

 Some of our children (including the boy pictured on this printable) are never at a loss for things to do or stuff to make or games to play.
 Their only problem is finding time to fit it all in, or picking and choosing which project to focus on at any given moment.